jazfeijoo/DivvyUp/README.md

 ## Description

 A mobile app that splits the bill for you.
-Just take a picture of your receipt, add number of people & method of splitting, and submit your charges requests.
+Just take a picture of your receipt, add number of people & method of splitting, and submit your charge requests.

 ## Testing